Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 nodes) will leave the bigger half of the cluster healthy, and the smaller half inoperable until the partition is resolved.

-.. _clustering-lost-quorum:

 The Quorum is Durably Lost
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A failure causing all subsets of the cluster to lose quorum will render the cluster completely inoperable (all remaining nodes will be in the *Failed* state), unless the failure is resolved.
-In this case, manual :ref:`recovery <clustering-recovering>` must be performed.
+In this case, manual `recovery <clustering.html#recovering-a-failed-node>` must be performed.

 This can happen for example if a single node fails in a 2-node cluster (where the quorum is 2).
 In this situation, the failed node cannot be cleanly removed from the cluster after the fact, because the remaining healthy node is already inoperable since it has lost quorum.